 - Sundays (October-May): 1:00 P.M. - 4:45 P.M.

-Or, call for an appointment.
-If the room is not open during posted hours, inquire at the Adult Reference Desk.
+Note: If the room is not open during posted hours, inquire at the Adult Reference Desk.

 Local History Room Mission